gespiton/typingFun/develop_diary.md

     the big problem in the process is that a plugin I use called hardSourceWebpackPlugin is buggy(it crash on second npm build wtf!), and it took me a while to locate the problem

+* I found that since certain commit, div#typing.main's focus became lugging and unbearable. spend many time debugging this.
+And finally found that it's because  "box-sizing:inherit" inside  materialize.css.
+WTF? anyway, I can't understand it at all. during this process.
+I found that vscode's diff tool is very useful, and workspace in vscode too. -- To my dear precise time.

+    > lesson learned: always use performance tool first, and recalculating style problem came from css